Symmetry broken states in an ensemble of globally coupled pendulums: Rotational states in larger ensembles

-In this chapter we present a variant of the development of the in-phase rotational motion's instability for the system~\eqref{eq:EqPhi1} at $N=4$ (Fig.~\ref{fig_N_4}).
-Let us consider the case $\gamma=0.97$, $\lambda=0.2$.
-The boundaries of the stability region of the in-phase rotation are defined by expressions~\eqref{eq_alpha0_K12_1} according to asymptotic theory developed in Section~\ref{sec:MainSection}.
-For this values of coupling parameter $K$ in-phase periodic motion undergoes period doubling bifurcation.
+In this chapter we present a variant of the development of the in-phase rotational motion's instability for the system~\eqref{eq:EqPhi1} at $N>3$.
+Let us consider the case $N=4$.
+The boundaries of the stability region of the in-phase rotation are defined by expressions~\eqref{eq_alpha0_K12_1} according to asymptotic theory developed in Section~\ref{sec:MainSection} for $\lambda \ll \gamma$.
+Next applying our analytical approach it can be shown there are three out-of-phase rotation motions: $(2:2)$ and $(3:1)$ two-clusters regimes and also $(2:1:1)$ cluster state.
+What is more according to developed theory this cluster state is stable for $K_{c1}^{(2:1:1)}<K<K_{c2}^{(2:1:1)}$, where

+For example let us numerically and analytically describe system~\eqref{eq:EqPhi1} with parameters $\gamma=0.97$, $\lambda=0.2$ (Fig.~\ref{fig_N_4}).
+Direct numerical simulations show that for this values of coupling parameter $K$ in-phase periodic motion undergoes period doubling bifurcation.
 While out-of-phase (2:2), (2:1:1) and (3:1) regimes are generated (branches $B_1$, $B_2$ and $B_3$, respectively).
-Regimes (2:1:1) and (3:1) are chimera states.
-Fig.~\ref{fig_N_4}(b) shows chimera (2:1:1) regime, then two pendulums form in-phase cluster and the other demonstrate out-of-phase dynamics.
-We note that in this case the area of parameter $K$ exist where out-of-phase (2:2), (2:1:1) and (3:1) regimes are coexist, i.e. multistability is observed.
+Fig.~\ref{fig_N_4}(b) shows (2:1:1) regime, when two pendulums form an in-phase cluster and the others demonstrate out-of-phase dynamics.
+We note that in this case the range of parameter $K$ exists where out-of-phase (2:2), (2:1:1) and (3:1) regimes coexist and are stable, i.e. multistability is observed.
+In particular it is found from numerical calculations that for values $K_{c1}^{(2:1:1)} < K < K_{c2}^{(2:1:1)}$, where $K_{c1}^{(2:1:1)} \approx 5.9859$ and $K_{c2}^{(2:1:1)} \approx 6.0443$, (2:1:1) regime is stable.
+Corresponding theoretical values for the boundaries $K_{c1}^{(2:1:1)}$, $K_{c2}^{(2:1:1)}$ of the stability region following from the Eqs.~\eqref{eq_stability_2_1_1} are $K_{c1}^{(2:1:1)} \approx 5.9414$ and $K_{c2}^{(2:1:1)} \approx 6.0022$.

+{We have analyzed the dynamics of ensembles with other number of elements.
+It was found that in the process of development of the in-phase ($N:0$) mode instability with an increase in the coupling strength $K$, a stable two-cluster state $(N_1:N_2)$ is first observed.
+Noteworthy, in such case the number of elements $N_1$ and $N_2$ in each cluster is approximately equal to each other.
+This state becomes unstable with further increase of the parameter $K$, and other cluster modes are realized.
+In all cases the sequence of cluster mode type is finished by solitary (two-cluster) state $(N-1:1)$.}

+{We demonstrate this observation for the case $N=7$ pendulums with parameters $\gamma=0.97$ and $\lambda=0.2$.
+Due to in-phase rotation mode instability development the stable (4:3) cluster regime arises (Fig.~\ref{fig_N_7}a).
+Further there is a sequence of stable cluster modes of other types, for example (3:2:2) (Fig.~\ref{fig_N_7}b).
+Solitary state (6:1) is observed last in a sequence of stable cluster modes (Fig.~\ref{fig_N_7}c).}